TriplyDB Publish Implementation¶

 Parameters:

-config.baseUrl— TriplyDB API base URLconfig.account— Account/organisation nameconfig.dataset— Target dataset nameconfig.token— API token (transmitted via Authorization header over HTTPS only)ttlContent— Generated Turtle stringlogoData— Optional base64-encoded logo with filename
+ttlContent— Generated Turtle stringconfig.baseUrl— TriplyDB API base URLconfig.account— Account/organisation nameconfig.dataset— Target dataset nameconfig.apiToken— API token (transmitted via Authorization header over HTTPS only)filename— Filename for the upload job (e.g.aow-leeftijd.ttl)graphIRI— Target graph IRI frombuildGraphIRI; defaults tohttps://regels.overheid.nl/graphs/default

 testTriplyDBConnection(config)¶